coder966/spring-boot-starter-multi-security-realms/README.md

 - The client app should call the realm authentication endpoint.
 - You will receive a JWT token in the response body as a string.
-- Store this token and pass in subsequent requests in the `Authorization` header.
+- Store this token and pass in all subsequent requests in the `Authorization` header.
 - If the realm requires additional authentication steps from you (MFA), you will see the required authentication step name in the response body `nextAuthenticationStep`.
 Render this step form and again submit to the same authentication endpoint.